paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-074-foreign-affairs-agencies-consolidation.md

   (C) October 1, 1999, with respect to the abolition of the United States Information Agency.

-(3) **Effective date by Presidential determination** — An effective date under this paragraph for a reorganization plan described in this section is such date as the President shall determine to be appropriate and announce by notice published in the Federal Register, which date may be not earlier than 90 calendar days after the President has transmitted the reorganization plan to the appropriate congressional committees pursuant to subsection (a) of this section.
+(3) **Effective date by Presidential determination** — An effective date under this paragraph for a reorganization plan described in this section is such date as the President shall determine to be appropriate and announce by notice published in the Federal Register, which date may be not earlier than 90 calendar days after the President has transmitted the reorganization plan to the appropriate congressional committees pursuant to subsection (a).

 (4) **Statutory construction** — Nothing in this subsection may be construed to require the transfer of functions, personnel, records, balance of appropriations, or other assets of a covered agency on a single date.